GhiselleBR/atlas-pm-/README.md

 4. Create integration layer for Jira, Slack
 5. Add feedback mechanisms to improve over time

 **This MVP proves the concept.
-Production would require months of development.**
+Production would require a couple months of development.**

 ---